chakrabortyraju/MyRepo/README.md

 - HomeTeam and AwayTeam columns had some missing values but I could get the list of unique Club names participated in the league.
 - FTHG, FTAG, HTHG, HTAG, HTR fields did not provide any valuable information but FTR column could be used for futher analysis.

+### 5. Handling NaN data in the categorical columns
+There are three variables with many missing values.
+None of them points to a need to "fill in" the missing responses or delete the rows.
+More detail:
+HTHG: Replaced with median value.
+HTAG: Replaced with median value.
+HTR: Replaced with median value.

 #### Top 10 Away Teams
 [![](https://github.com/chakrabortyraju/MyRepo/blob/master/images/top_10_away.png)](https://github.com/chakrabortyraju/MyRepo/blob/master/images/top_10_away.png)